zitadel/zitadel/CONTRIBUTING.md

 Please draft the pull request as soon as possible.
 Go through the following checklist before you submit the final pull request:

+### Basic Development Workflow

+A description of the basic development workflow, which is then used in [Submit a pull request (PR)](#submit-a-pull-request-pr) to submit a contribution.

+1. A developer clones the main repository and creates a local feature branch.
+2. The developer implements the new feature or bug fix on the codebase.
+3. The developer commits their changes regularly with clear and concise commit messages describing the specific changes made.
+4. Once development is complete, the developer pushes their local branch to the remote repository and creates a pull request.
+5. Other developers review the pull request code and provide feedback or suggest improvements.
+6. The pull request author addresses any feedback and makes necessary changes.
+7. Once the pull request is approved by reviewers, it can be merged into the master branch, integrating the changes into the main codebase.

 ### Submit a pull request (PR)

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [zitadel/zitadel](https://github.com/zitadel/zitadel) repository on GitHub